 In the morning you will wake up to a cup of hot lingonberry juice at your bedside.
 Take a walk to the sauna to warm up before breakfast is served at the restaurant.
 Transfer from the Ice Hotel to the train station in Kiruna for your 2 pm train towards Abisko is included (1,5 hrs train ride).
 Here you will stay at Abisko Tourist Station, located only a few minutes’ walk from the chairlift going up to the Aurora Sky Station in the evening.
 Before travelling up to the station you will be provided with warm overalls and blankets.
 The mountain station is an excellent location to observe the Northern lights since there is no air pollution and the nearby lake Torne träsk, "the blue hole of Abisko” is said to keep the skies above the mountain station clear, even when fog covers other parts of Lapland.
 Upon arrival you will join a guided tour.
 At the Aurora Sky Station you will find a panorama café selling coffee, tea, cakes and sandwiches, a souvenir shop and look-out tower.
 There is also a Northern Lights exhibition, which emphasizes observing and understanding the Northern Lights.
 The observations are made with help of both radio receivers and Northern Lights cameras.
 Please note that for guests booking category 1, a 4-course dinner is included at the restaurant.
 Accommodation at Abisko Tourist Station.

 Breakfast at the hotel followed by a 1,5-hour train ride to Narvik, Norway.
 You will travel by train on a scenic route passing through Abisko National park, with the mountain Kebnekaise as backdrop, towards the port town of Narvik on the Norwegian coast.
-Just after having passed the border between Sweden and Norway the train travels slowly downhill from the mountain region and for the last part of the journey you can look down into the deep Rombakks fjord with a view of Lofoten Mountains in the far background.
-From Narvik you will travel by two buses for approximately three hours to Harstad, including a 45-minute stop at Evenes airport.
-Harstad is a small coastal town located on the island Hinnøya.
-Accommodation in Harstad.
+Just after having passed the border between Sweden and Norway the train travels slowly downhill from the mountain region and for the last part of the journey you can look down into the deep Rombakks fjord with a view of Lofoten Mountains in the far background (not visible during the darkest winter months).
+In Narvik you will change to a bus which will take you to Tromsø, the Northern Lights capital of Norway.
+Arrival in Tromsø in the evening.
+Accommodation in Tromsø.

 This morning you will spend at sea before arriving in Honningsvåg around noon.
 Excursion possibility to the North Cape Plateau where you can admire the panoramic view of the wide open expanse of the Arctic Ocean.
 Entrance to the North Cape Hall with viewing platform, souvenir shops, cinema, cafeteria and restaurant, is included in the excursion (please see add-ons for the additional cost for the excursion).
 The cruise continues in the afternoon towards Kirkenes.
 Dinner and accommodation onboard